Tolan (medieval poet)

 Tolan (fl.
 9th century AD), also romanized as Tholan, was an early medieval south Indian poet remembered for composing Malayalam passages of the art-form Koodiyattam.
 He was a courtier and friend of king Kulasekhara Varma (identified with Sthanu Ravi Kulasekhara, c.
 844/45 – c.
 870/71 AD).
 Tolan wrote the elaborate Malayalam passages for the vidushaka's speeches in Koodiyattam.
 These passages were probably intended for a native (Malayalam) audience at the temple.

 Tolan is also credited with the authorship of the lost historical kavya "Mahodayapuresa-charitha".
+It has also been suggested that he might be identical to the Mushika or Ezhimala court poet Atula.